distributedio/configo/README.md

 Listen `cfg:"listen; :8804; netaddr; The listen address of server"`
 ```

-It looks like this when marshaled to toml
+It looks like this when being marshaled to toml
 ```toml
 #type:        string
 #rules:       netaddr